holochain/docs-pages/src/pages/get-started/index.md

 npm start
 ```

-When you run them, you should see two windows pop up representing two agents, both of which will have published a `Hello World` entry to the network, and when you click on the "get hellos" button, you should be able to see the hellos:
+After you run the last of these commands, you should see two windows open, one with the Holochain Playground that displays a visual representation of Holochain state data, and two others showing the UI for two agents, both of which will have published a `Hello World` entry to the network, and when you click on the "get hellos" button, you should be able to see the hellos:

 [image of hellos?]